Ahgnus-cmd/nla-architecture-templates/OS_Architecture_Canvas.md

 ### 6.1 External Interfaces

-- **Interfaces to users** (UI, API, CLI, chat, etc.):
+- **Interfaces to users**:
+  - UI types (web, mobile, chat, CLI, other):
+  - Main user journeys:

-- **Interfaces to other systems** (APIs, events, webhooks, DBs):
+- **Interfaces to other systems**:
+  - APIs, events, webhooks, data exports:
+  - Key integration partners or platforms:

 ### 6.2 Internal Interfaces

-- How do layers talk to each other?
+- **How do layers talk to each other?**
-  - Sync vs async
+  - Sync vs async interactions:
-  - Contracts or schemas (even if only described in language)
+  - Any named internal services/modules (even if conceptual only):
+- **Schemas / contracts (language-level)**:
+  - Important objects (e.g. UserProfile, Task, Plan, Recommendation):
+  - What each object must contain:

 ---

-## 7. Safety, Governance, and Audit
+## 7. Safety, Governance, and Risk

-- **Risks this system can create** (technical, ethical, financial, etc.):
+- **Main risks** (technical, ethical, financial, operational):
 - **Safety mechanisms**:
   - Hard limits:
   - Soft limits:
-  - Manual overrides:
+  - Manual override process:

-- **Governance decisions**:
+- **Governance**:
-  - Who is allowed to change what?
+  - Who can change system behaviour or configuration?
-  - How are changes reviewed?
+  - Change review process (if any):
-  - Logging / traceability requirements:
+  - Logging / audit requirements:

 ---

 ## 8. Implementation Notes (Optional)

-- **Planned tools / platforms** (LLMs, frameworks, languages) – optional:
+- **Preferred tools / platforms** (LLMs, frameworks, languages, infra):
 - **MVP constraints**:
-  - What will be intentionally left out in v0.1 for simplicity?
+  - What will be deliberately left out in v1.0?
+  - What shortcuts are acceptable for early versions?

 ---

 ## 9. Test & Evaluation Scenarios

-List 5–10 simple scenarios to test whether this architecture works:
+Define 5–10 simple scenarios that the system should handle.

-1. Happy-path scenario:
+1. **Happy path**:
-2. Edge-case scenario:
+2. **Edge case**:
-3. Failure / recovery scenario:
+3. **Failure / recovery**:
-4. Misuse / abuse scenario:
+4. **Misuse / abuse**:
-5. Scaling scenario:
+5. **Scaling / load**:

+Add more if necessary:

+6.
+7.

 ---